 Quantum Leaps, LLC is a second-generation professional open source company that has established a sustainable business based on dual-licensing.

 In contrast to most of the first-generation open source companies, we own all the intellectual property in the provided software.
 Therefore, alongside the open-source licensing, we can also offer traditional commercial licensing to all customers interested in retaining the proprietary character of their software.

-This increasingly popular, strictly quality-controlled, professional open source business model combines the best of the open-source development style with the best of the proprietary software model.
+This increasingly popular, strictly quality-controlled, single-vendor commercial open source business model combines the best of the open-source development style with the best of the proprietary software model.
 Such a combination makes open source a safe choice for the embedded systems vendors.
 This includes the accountability for the licensed intellectual property, professional documentation and technical support expected of a traditional software vendor as well as transparent development, availability of source code and active community inherent in open source projects.

 Model-based design and other modern approaches to software development offer true benefits, but there is also too much fluff and detachment from reality.
 We cut through this noise and provide only practical, efficient, working software that has been battle-tested and proven in real-life systems.

 Any piece of our software that goes into an embedded device is openly available in source code, because you need to be able to understand, adapt, recompile, and debug the software in source code.

 We own all the intellectual property in our software.
 Therefore, we can offer closed-source licensing and the accountability for the licensed intellectual property to all commercial customers interested in retaining the proprietary character of their software.